josegcpa/imdm/README.md

 Easy!
 All arguments are relatively clear, but `data_stage` is somewhat more ellusive; for this reason I introduce here the concept of three data stages:

 * `raw` - the input exactly as it is.
-This is useful to test whether a file exists.
+This is useful to check whether a file exists.
-* `preprocessed_data` - if a `preprocess_fn` is specified in the `DataValidator` constructor, tests can be applied to these functions.
+* `preprocessed_data` - if a `preprocess_fn` is specified in the `DataValidator` constructor, checks can be applied to these functions.
 For instance, the `type` check is automatically ran on the `preprocessed_data` stage.
 * `value_data` - some files (SITK-readable files, for instance) require some non-obvious wrangling before one can actually use their values as `numpy` arrays, which is the assumed format for checking the `range`.
 This function (`value_fn`) is applied to the output of `preprocess_fn`.

 If no `preprocess_fn` or `value_fn` are supplied, then `preprocessed_data` and `value_fn` will be identical to the input data.